namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 ## Electronic Tax Invoicing in Nigeria

 African countries lately have been opting to digitize their tax systems by imposing e-Invoicing or Electronic Tax Invoicing and Reporting.
+Electronic Tax Invoicing is a nascent Fintech category in the Pan-African region.

 Nigeria is one of the countries and the country's tax authority, **FIRS** (Federal Inland Revenue Service) has a transformative e-invoicing system, simply referred to as *FIRS e-Invoicing System*.